NetworkMathematics/FrontPage/README.md

 4. MathAnnotator is a tool to help annotate math concepts in sentences.
 The tool is available at https://gaoq111.github.io/math_concept_annotation/.
 Our preprint is:
    * [Extracting Mathematical Concepts with Large Language Models](https://arxiv.org/pdf/2309.00642) CEUR Workshop Proceedings (CEUR-WS.org), 2023.

-5. MathLit: we propose to NLP process, using spaCy or any other off-the-self system, as many of the open-source maths books recommended by the AIM (American Institute of Mathematics)  in their [Open Textbook Initiative](https://textbooks.aimath.org/).
+5. MathLit: we propose to NLP process, using spaCy or any other off-the-shelf system, as many of the open-source maths books recommended by the AIM (American Institute of Mathematics)  in their [Open Textbook Initiative](https://textbooks.aimath.org/).
 This is work with Andrea Ferreira and others, see:
    *  [Linear Algebra](https://github.com/andreago9/MathCorpus-LAHefferonPDF),  Hefferon
    *  [Abstract Algebra](https://github.com/andreago9/MathCorpus-AATA), Judson
    *  [Discrete Mathematics: An Open Introduction](https://github.com/vcvpaiva/DMLevin), Levin